 Why did you decide to start selling clothes in particular?

 Before fashion we tried to buy and sell electronics, but it was not good for us.
 So I thought about what a typical household has to sell, and from which category.
 There are books, CDs, DVDs, games and a lot of clothes at home.
-That’s where clothes and media are not so far away from each other, because like media you can buy a bundle of ten or twenty fashion items from one household.
+That’s where selling clothes and selling media are not so far away from each other, because like media you can buy a bundle of ten or twenty fashion items from one household.

 But it’s very, very different to CDs because you are starting with no barcodes.
 We tried some different ways of doing it on the website, and the best we found was that you select three different things.
 First your gender, then the brand name and the sub category.
 For example woman, Tommy Hilfiger and jeans.
 Then we will offer you a price.

 I started my own start-up within our company to move into fashion.
 I have my own team and we are apart from the rest of the company.
 We found a great CEO from eBay, Heiner Kroke, and he is managing the company very well.
-I realised I don’t want to manage a company, I want to create something new.
+I realized I don’t want to manage a company, I want to create something new.

 I think that’s really the most important part, and it’s one of the things I like to do most.
 I always think about logistical processes, and how to handle the incoming and outbound items very quickly – how to design processes for people that do not earn a lot of money and do not want to think about what they do.